jedi-academy/learn-4711/data/labs/lab02.md

 about the collaborative process we are using, and who would appreciate some more context.

+###Lab Prep Notes

+If you do the suggested prep readings, they are meant t be "read" and closed.
+They are intended to give you a better feel for the lab, and are not meant to be followed as part of the lab.
+Those steps follow below!

 #Notes: Synching your repos

 This has proved to be problematic in previous terms, hence a special